kubernetes/kops/docs/networking/cilium.md

     name: cilium
 ```

-If this is an existing cluster, it is important that you roll the entire cluster so that all the nodes can connect to the new etcd cluster.
+If this is an existing cluster, it is important that you perform a rolling update on the entire cluster so that all the nodes can connect to the new etcd cluster.

 ```sh
 kops update cluster